-In order to qualify as a REIT, an entity cannot have five or fewer individuals who own, directly or indirectly after applying attribution of ownership rules, 50 percent or more of its outstanding voting shares.
-Although it is not required by law or the REIT provisions of the Code, almost all existing REITs have adopted ownership and transfer restrictions in their articles of incorporation or organizational documents which prevent five or fewer individuals from owning, directly or indirectly, 50% or more of the outstanding voting shares of these entities.
-While we are not currently in violation of this ownership limitation, we do not have, nor do we plan on adopting, share ownership and transfer restrictions.
-As such, the possibility exists that five or fewer individuals could acquire 50 percent or more of our outstanding voting shares, which could result in our disqualification as a REIT.
+In order to qualify as a REIT, an entity cannot have five or fewer individuals who own, directly or indirectly after applying attribution of ownership rules, 50% or more of its outstanding voting shares.
+Although it is not required by law or the REIT provisions of the Code, almost all existing REITs have adopted ownership and transfer restrictions in their articles of incorporation or organizational documents which seek to assure compliance with that rule.
+While we are not in violation of this rule, we do not have, nor do we plan on adopting, share ownership and transfer restrictions.
+As such, the possibility exists that five or fewer individuals could acquire 50% or more of our outstanding voting shares, which could result in our disqualification as a REIT.